histropedia/welsh-biography/README.md

 - Copy the contents of the `server` folder to the desired folder on the server, excluding the `node_modules` folder and `.env` file
 - If it's the first time setup:
-  - Create a new `.env` in the root folder of the applciation on the server, using a copy of `sample.env`
+  - Create a new `.env` in the root folder of the application on the server, using a copy of `sample.env`
-  - Set `NODE_ENV` to `production` in the new file.
+  - Set `NODE_ENV` to `production` in the new file
   - Make any other required changes to the `.env` for the environment you've deployed to
   - install dependencies using `npm install` from the newly copied folder
-    Note: *only* server dependencies are installed as front end assets have dependencies pre-bundled
 - Launch the app on the server with `npm start`

 # Translations